 Oktopost is marketed as a B2B (business-to-business) social media management solution.
 What sets them apart is that their tool can measure both engagements and conversions at the interaction level with an emphasis on lead generation.

-This short video is an overview of how Oktopost works:
+This short video is an overview of how Oktopost works and why they are a B2B solution:

 You can push content out to not only social media accounts but also LinkedIn and Facebook groups.
 Any likes and responses appear directly in the Oktopost dashboard where you can reply to them.